vdchoi/theratcave.github.io/_pages/support-us.md

 -  Embedded links + gif permissions
 -  3X voting power in events and polls
 -  Access to our exclusive Minecraft Realms server!
--  Ability to invite your friend and share the Server Boosting perks together as @Baby Rats !
+-  Ability to invite your friend and share the Server Boosting perks together as @Baby Rats!
 -  Gambling in #big-dons-casino for exclusive titles!
 -  Become some of the first people to help grow this server!
 -  Our undying love